 How Do I Get A Licence or Use Approval?

+Step 1.
 Are you sure you need a licence?

+Step 2.
 Register for a BCeID

-Collect Information on your well(s)
+Step 3: Collect the necessary information on your well(s) for registration

 - Location of your well(s).
 Google Earth can be used for this.